 Become a Zen master.
 You really don’t need to become a master, you just need to master your patience.
 It doesn’t require hours of meditation every day to get good at changing your brain and growing your patience.
 All it takes is a few simple steps to shift your brain from left-focused to right-focused.

-You can download multiple techniques here or you can just be creative!
+Try just being creative!
 Draw a picture, plan a lesson, or daydream.
 Shifting your brain from the left to the right side of your brain relieves your stress and enables you to be more patient and happy.

 Get a mentor.
 Mentors abound within our educational system.
 From instructional coaches, peer mentors, or veteran teacher friends, mentors are just waiting for you.
 All you have to do is ask—frequently—for advice, lesson plan ideas, or moral support.
 A good mentor goes a long way toward keeping you sane and less stressed.